jlmelville/smallvis/docs/pacmap.md

 ## Quantifying the effect of PCA and scaled distances

+*January 13 2022*: A previous version of this section has an error in the scaled distance calculation.
+It doesn't really affect any conclusions or trends.
+I also added a few extra comparisons.

 Here is an attempt to quantify how PCA and the scaled distances affects the nearest neighbors, using overlap of different nearest neighbors lists and the hubness of the dataset.